 However, we have a very unusual location with a spectacular view and lots of unique trekking and mountain biking trails in our backyard.
 We invite people with an open mind and adventurous spirit to experience Vietnam in a different way and to escape the busy city life for a peaceful and authentic mountain getaway.

-In two old traditional Tay stilt houses carefully moved piece by piece from its original site and reassembled at the lodge you’ll find our restaurant & lounge.
+Our restaurant and lounge is located in two old traditional Tay stilt houses carefully moved piece by piece from its original site and reassembled at the lodge.

 Our General Manager